 However, there is increasing concern about the environmental and social impacts of modern farming.
 This is why many are calling for a shift towards more sustainable and regenerative agricultural practices.

 Modern farming methods

 Modern farming methods refer to the use of advanced technology and techniques to increase the efficiency and productivity of agriculture.
-Some common modern farming methods include:
+Some common modern farming methods include the following:

 Modern farming relies heavily on the use of machinery to perform tasks that were once done by hand.
-These includes tasks such as planting, harvesting, and tilling.
-Tractors combines, and other machines have made it possible for farmers to work more quickly and efficiently.
+These include tasks such as planting, harvesting, and tilling.
+Tractors, combiners, and other machines have made it possible for farmers to work more quickly and efficiently.